 Jennifer Smit has worked in the field of Sexual and Reproductive Health for over 30 years.
 Her work focuses on reproductive health, with an emphasis on contraception and HIV prevention, including extensive research on barrier methods (female condoms, microbicodes, diaphragms), safer conception for sero-discordant couples, perinatal depression, medical male circumcision, dual protection, long-acting hormonal injectable contraceptives, emergency contraception, new contraceptive technologies, health services delivery, including RH/HIV service integration, and policy development at local, regional, and international levels.
 Professor Smit is the site principal investigator of several studies and has over 80 publications in peer reviewed journals.
 Prof Smit is a qualified Pharmacist, with a Masters in Science.
 Her PhD focused on injectable contraceptives, in particular the user, social and pharmacological perspectives, which contributed important new information in the fields of reproductive health and pharmacology, addressing the paucity of rigorous community-based research on the widely used injectable hormonal contraceptives.

 Zonke Mabude has over 30 years of experience as a nurse, educator/ lecturer and researcher, working in the field of Sexual and Reproductive Health.
-Her work focuses on HIV prevention, contraception, including extensive research on microbicides, barrier methods, dual protection, and new contraceptive technologies, health services delivery, including RH/HIV service integration, and policy development.
-Zonke has been a site principal investigator of several studies and has managed a number of complex microbicide trials at the MatCH Research Edendale site.
+Her work focuses on HIV prevention, contraception, including extensive research on microbicides, barrier methods (especially the Female Condom), dual protection, and new contraceptive technologies, health services delivery, including RH/HIV service integration, and policy development.
+Zonke has been a site principal investigator and investigator of several studies and has managed a number of complex microbicide trials at the MatCH Research Edendale site.
 She has over 30 publications in peer reviewed journals.
+She holds a Masters in Health and Population Studies ad is registered for a PhD at the University of KwaZulu-Natal.

 Mags has worked in the field of SRH for almost 20 years and her research has included clinical and operations studies in a broad area of reproductive health with a focus on barrier methods for dual protection.
 She has specialized in research on female condoms (FCs) and is a member of the UNFPA/WHO FC Technical Review Committee and involved in the development of International Standards and Specifications for condoms.
 She was an author of the WHO/UNFPA Female Condom Specifications.
 Beyond her research activities, she is actively involved in Global FC programming and advocacy.
 She acts in an advisory role with UNFPA and the Universal Access to Female Condoms Joint Programme (UAFC).
 Mags has a Bachelor of Science in Genetics and Cell Biology, a Masters in the Neurophysiological Basis of Behaviour and her PhD focused on the effect of hormonal contraception on bone mineral density in adolescent and perimenopausal women.
 She has authored over 70 peer-reviewed publications.